hosstay/login-example-PEAN/README.md

 # Full Stack Login Example

-An implementation of a website with login using Aurelia, Node, Express, & Postgresql as well as various other libraries to get everything working together (check the package.json files in the client and server folders for the full list).
+An implementation of a website with login using Aurelia, Node, Express, & Postgresql

+NEW: Docker implementation

 ## Getting Started

 ### Prerequisites

+Docker:

+* Have docker and docker-compose installed

+Non-Docker:

-Have Node installed
+* Have Node installed

-I've included the node modules in the repo for simplicities sake.

 ### Database

-Table 'users'

-column_name             column_default                data_type              character_maximum_length

-'id'          'nextval('users_id_seq'::regclass)'	    'integer'	                     null

-'username'                   null                 'character varying'	                40

-'password'	                 null                 'character varying'	               200
+Database table spec included in db.init().
+Auto-creates by default.

 ### Installing

+Docker:
+* Install 'docker' and 'docker-compose'

+Non-Docker:

 * Install Node
 * Clone the repository
-* Have Aurelia installed globally (npm install aurelia-cli -g)
+* Install Aurelia globally (npm install aurelia-cli -g)
-* Have Nodemon install globally if you're going to use it (npm install nodemon -g)
+* Install Nodemon globally if you're going to use it (npm install nodemon -g)

 ## Running the tests